 This message was about how we can use our pain that we all encounter in life, embrace it, and turn it into power.
 Since I started blogging, I have received so many uplifting messages about how strong I am, or how lucky Ashlynn is to have parents like Chris and myself, or how she will absolutely succeed because of our determination.
 And to be completely honest, there are many times when I question my own strength.
 I question, will I be enough for her?
 Will I be able to give her exactly what she needs to keep growing and thriving?
 If I want to be completely transparent – which is something I promised myself when I decided to begin my writing journey – it is my FEAR that gets in the way of me believing I absolutely can.
 And what am I afraid of??
 More pain.
 Especially when it comes to my children.
 I think any parent can relate to this.

 There is an immense amount of pain that comes along with a diagnosis.
 In Ashlynn’s case, the pain I fear is not physical pain, but absolutely of an emotional nature.
-I am learning to cope with the personal fears I have for her life and the emotional pain that may arrive at my doorstep if she is wheelchair bound and has to watch from the sidelines, or if she won’t get to have sleepovers in middle school with her girlfriends; if she doesn’t get to go to Prom, choose a profession of her choice, or walk down the aisle.
+I am learning to cope with the personal fears I have for her life and the emotional pain that may arrive at my doorstep if she is only to use wheelchair and has to watch from the sidelines, or if she won’t get to have sleepovers in middle school with her girlfriends; if she doesn’t get to go to Prom, choose a profession of her choice, or walk down the aisle.
 As you can see, it’s really easy to let my thoughts get away from me.
 I am absolutely horrified that I will experience heartbreak over and over with every struggle she will undoubtedly face in this journey.
 I think any parent would be lying if they said they don’t think ahead and try to imagine what their child’s future might look like.
 Now throw in the unknowns that a diagnosis brings and it can be a really ugly, dark pit if you let it.
 Whether it be for you, your child, or anyone you love, a diagnosis can be painful for so many reasons, but mostly because you can’t do a darn thing about it.
 We begin to question “why?”
 I began to question why God would even keep pain around!
 It can’t possibly have any good use!
 But, again, this message brought to my attention that there is an exact reason why; a greater purpose.
 And this pastor’s message gave me a better perspective.

 We all have our mountains – from battling cancer or some other disease, to grieving the death of a loved one, to weathering the storm of a financial crisis, or maybe moving forward after a failed relationship… These mountains represent a painful experience that has been placed before us.
 But, to all of you going through something, anything, no matter how big or small that causes you pain, know that there is a purpose for it all.
 It’s ok to feel your pain; to sit with it and process it.
 It’s ok to feel what you are feeling.
 It’s ok to be scared.
 You are not alone.
 And I ask that you give yourself permission to feel it for as long as it takes to get through it.
 Because you will.
 And I promise you, when the dust has cleared, and the clouds have parted, you will have gained more than you have lost.
 It’s absolutely not easy.
 I’m learning that as long as I keep standing and just exist in the presence of this painful emotion, I will acclimate to the new weight and get stronger with time.
 Previously, I may not have felt capable of shouldering this weight, but when I view these circumstances from a broader perspective, and one where I place my faith in God, the pain doesn’t overwhelm me.
 I can handle it.
 And you can too.